Cloud Migration Acceleration

 -

-The Cloud Migration Acceleration Program (CMAP) delivers national and regional impact across South Africa and the Southern African Development Community (SADC).
+CMAP delivers national and regional impact across South Africa and the Southern African Development Community (SADC).